 It's been a blessing!
-Chaz (CEO of VMG) and me started working together in early 2019.
-What made me want to be a producer/songwriter in the first place is my admiration for the music producers who inspired me when I started making music, and The Fliptones (the production duo that Chaz was a part of until 2019) were one of them.
-Being now mentored by Chaz himself and making music with him everyday is a dream coming true!
-We meet at the studio everyday to create track ideas, then we start developing song concepts on the ones we like the most.
-Every day from Monday to Friday, often on the week-ends too.
+Chaz (CEO of VMG) and I started working together in early 2019.
+What made me want to be a producer/songwriter in the first place is my admiration for the music producers who inspired me when I started making music, and The Fliptones (the production duo that Chaz was a part of until 2019) was one of them.
+Being now mentored by Chaz himself and making music with him every day is a dream coming true!
+We meet at the studio every day to create track ideas, then we start developing song concepts on the ones we like the most.
+Every day from Monday to Friday, often on the weekends too.
 We want to make sure we’re always prepared for new briefs and label requests.
-But the main reason we do this is simply because we're passionate about it.
-We’re like kids in a candy store everyday, with keyboards and studio gear as the candies!
-Also, Joey Gandolfo (Head of A&R of Vibes Music Group) is at the studio with us everyday making sure everything is organized and deadlines are met.
+But the main reason we do this is simply that we're passionate about it.
+We’re like kids in a candy store every day, with keyboards and studio gear as the candies!
+Also, Joey Gandolfo (Head of A&R of Vibes Music Group) is at the studio with us every day making sure everything is organized and deadlines are met.
 He gives us feedback and pushes us whenever we lose speed.

 'Sin Parar' for Fuego’s album ‘You’re Welcome' (that magazine Rolling Stone ranked it in its ‘Best Latin Album of 2019’ list) started after I played him a few tracks at the Circle House Studios in Miami, one night in winter 2018.
-Him and his producer Lluyo were really inspired by one of them, they kept it and finished the song a few weeks later.
-Fuego is considered as the pioneer of the Latin Trap movement, it was really an honor to collaborate with him on the song.
-It also features the up and coming rappers Lyanno and Eladio Carron, the future of the urban latin scene (both just hopped on J Balvin's US tour last year).
+He and his producer Lluyo were really inspired by one of them, they kept it and finished the song a few weeks later.
+Fuego is considered the pioneer of the Latin Trap movement, it was really an honor to collaborate with him on the song.
+It also features the up-and-coming rappers Lyanno and Eladio Carron, the future of the urban Latin scene (both just hopped on J Balvin's US tour last year).